简体中文 / [English]

 Preface

-Under the combined pressures of RIPE ASN price hikes, the scarcity of VPS providers offering BGP sessions, and my lack of actual production needs, my public AS was shut down.
-In its place: the DN42 network!
+Under the combined pressure of RIPE ASN price hikes, scarce VPS providers offering BGP sessions, and me having zero actual need, my public ASN collapsed.
+In its place: welcome DN42!

 1